PERT Writing Study Guide: Spelling

 Occasionally

 Key Tip: To study commonly misspelled words, break the word down into smaller parts or use mnemonic devices to help with tricky letters.
-Writing them repeatedly in a sentence can also help reinforce their correct spelling in your memory.
+Writing them repeatedly in a sentence can also help reinforce the correct spelling in your memory.

 Deep Dive: Help with Homophones